eliflores/loteria-espacial/nasa-images.md

 Astronomers have used NASA's Hubble Space Telescope to photograph the iconic Horsehead Nebula in a new, infrared light to mark the 23rd anniversary of the famous observatory's launch aboard the space shuttle Discovery on April 24, 1990.
 [Picture](src/assets/images/742882_horsehead.jpg)

+##  V838 Mon
+Light Echoes from V838 Mon, what caused this outburst of V838 Mon?
+For reasons unknown, star V838 Mon's outer surface suddenly greatly expanded with the result that it became the brightest star in the entire Milky Way Galaxy in January 2002.
+Then, just as suddenly, it faded.
+A stellar flash like this had never been seen before.